esl/MongooseIM/doc/modules/mod_inbox.md

 !!! note
     `inbox`, `archive`, and `bin` are reserved box names and are always enabled, therefore they don't need to –and must not– be specified in this section.

     If the asynchronous backend is configured, automatic removals become moves to the `bin` box, also called "Trash bin".
 This is to ensure eventual consistency.
-Then the bin can be emptied on a [user request](../open-extensions/inbox.md#examples-emptying-the-trash-bin).
+Then the bin can be emptied, either on a [user request](../open-extensions/inbox.md#examples-emptying-the-trash-bin), or through an [admin API endpoint](#admin-endpoint).

 ### `modules.mod_inbox.reset_markers`
 * **Syntax:** array of strings, out of `"displayed"`, `"received"`, `"acknowledged"`